 “Where I see technology helping us is to become more disciplined, more consistent and to provide longevity in something you are creating,” Durnin says.
 “On the discipline side, when we have signifi-cant geopolitical events or a recession, emotions play a large role in the investment process.
 Having some kind of baseline you can refer-ence when making decisions is important.
 [Technology] can help us during periods of high stress.

 “For consistency, in the 1990s, I used to find I would structure a portfolio differently depending on the day or week I was having.
 What I wanted to do was make the experience of our clients very consistent, and so a computerized investment process helps accomplish that.”

 There’s no doubt that one of the most important things brokerages need to focus on right now is diversity and inclusion.
 Overall, brokerages earned an impressive score in this area (93.7%); however, only 78% of firms received an ‘excellent’ rating from advisors for their efforts toward making wealth management a more diverse and welcoming industry.

 It’s an issue that many firms are aware of and are starting to take action on.
-Canaccord Genuity Group, for example, has been making sure its hiring, training and succession planning processes all provide equal opportunities.
+Canaccord Genuity Wealth Management, for example, has been making sure its hiring, training and succession planning processes all provide equal opportunities.